Jahkobe/React_NBA_topplayers_page/project_2/readme.md

 Another challenge for me was to get the pictures to post using the url.
 I think I was having a hard time at the beggining using the different input types.
 I know that a lot of it for me was the fact that there is an image input type and i got hung up on that for a long time.
 Eventually I just did a text input field and then posted that value into the Source for an image tag back on the main index/home page.

+Also I spent quite a bit of time trying to do this project without a Default.jsx page and actually spent a little bit more time then I probably should have trying to connect the css page to the actual site.

+Thing I learned:
+I think I just kind of connected the dots of all the routes finally inside my head and how it all works.
+It was a lot of trial and error and the labs/ hw kind of prepared me for it to some extent but just spending a lot of hours on it and just trying things over and over you eventually figure out what doesn't work which helps narrow down on what does work.

+I also think that actually connecting the css and kind of starting to understand the connection of javascript and react but still kind of connecting the dots there.

+Things I would do next time:
  I was trying forever to get the player to fill the space that I was clicking on and not having the player go to the front of the list.
-That never really got solved but another challenge
+That never really got solved sadly so will definitely be something I will work on the future.